-Through the Islamic Heritage Project (IHP), Harvard University has cataloged, conserved, and digitized hundreds of Islamic manuscripts, maps, and published texts from Harvard’s renowned library and museum collections.
+Through the Islamic Heritage Project (IHP), Harvard University has catalogued, conserved, and digitized hundreds of Islamic manuscripts, maps, and published texts from Harvard’s renowned library and museum collections.
 These rare—and frequently unique—materials are now freely available to Internet users worldwide.
 IHP is made possible with the generous support of Prince Alwaleed Bin Talal. http://ocp.hul.harvard.edu/ihp/.
-Under manuscripts one can read entire manuscripts on 17 topics like biography, astronomy, mathematics, logic, philosophy, poetry.
+Under manuscripts, one can read entire manuscripts on 17 topics like biography, astronomy, mathematics, logic, philosophy, and poetry.

 Timbuktu was a sprawling city with buildings in elegant shapes and arches.
 The Grand Mosque of cut stone and mortar had its own library.
 Timbuktu collections included manuscripts about art, medicine, philosophy, and science, as well as priceless copies of the Quran.
 The number of manuscripts in the collections has been estimated as high as 700,000.